5 min read

 - It is the employer’s responsibility to withhold and submit personal income tax according to state requirements in Kentucky.

 As an employer in Kentucky, you are responsible for managing various complex federal and state payroll taxes and employer withholdings.
-These include unemployment insurance, state income tax, unemployment tax, local taxes and workers’ compensation.
+These include unemployment insurance, state income tax, unemployment tax, local taxes, and workers’ compensation.

 This guide provides a detailed and structured overview of these rules, regulations, and taxes to ensure Kentucky employers remain compliant.

-Overview of payroll taxes
+Overview of Kentucky payroll taxes

-Kentucky employers are responsible for managing federal income tax, US FICA tax (Social Security and Medicare), and state payroll taxes, as well as any local occupational or occupational license taxes that Kentucky cities and counties levy on a percentage of net earnings or net profits.
+Kentucky employers are responsible for managing federal income tax (Social Security and Medicare), and state payroll taxes, as well as any local occupational or occupational license taxes that Kentucky cities and counties levy on a percentage of net earnings or net profits.
 Combined, these taxes are known as employer payroll taxes or payroll withholding.

 Employers must calculate gross tax and withholding tax per pay period using a formula provided by the state.
 However, before paying or remitting taxes, you must obtain an employer identification number (EIN) from the IRS and collect a Withholding Certificate Form K-4 from each employee.

-Nonprofit organizations in Kentucky can qualify for exemptions from corporate income tax, sales and use tax, and property tax but are subject to payroll taxes.
+Nonprofit organizations in Kentucky can qualify for exemptions from corporate income tax, sales and use tax, and property tax, but are subject to payroll taxes.

-As of 2022, Kentucky requires all payroll taxes to be paid electronically online here apart from unemployment taxes, which should be paid online here.
+As of 2022, Kentucky requires all payroll taxes to be paid electronically online here—apart from unemployment taxes, which should be paid online here.

 Paying unemployment insurance

-Kentucky employers are responsible for paying unemployment insurance (UI) tax, also known as state unemployment insurance (SUI) on behalf of their employees.
+Kentucky employers are responsible for paying unemployment insurance (UI) tax, also known as state unemployment insurance (SUI), on behalf of their employees.

-Employers in Kentucky pay UI for each employee at a rate between 0.3% to 9% on a taxable wage limit of $11,400.
-This equates to a maximum tax payment of $1,026 per employee, per year.
-A 2.7% rate applies to new employers.
-UI Tax Payments are due quarterly on April 30, July 31, October 31, and January 31.
+Employers in Kentucky pay UI for each employee at a rate between 0.3% to 9% on a taxable wage limit of $11,700.
+This equates to a maximum tax payment of $1,053 per employee, per year.

 For more information on paying your unemployment insurance, you can visit the Kentucky Career Center online.